sheridanfew/ElDemAcc/README.md

 ## CLOVER Microgrid Simulation and Optimisation (see also: CLOVER-hpc respository)

-- CLOVER readable load profiles are generated in the "Outputs/" dir using the "make_and_plot_CLOVER_load_profiles.R" script
+- CLOVER readable load profiles are generated in the "Outputs/" dir using the "5_make_and_plot_CLOVER_load_profiles.R" script
 - These are included in CLOVER location files in the CLOVER directory.

-- The script "make_demand_paper_jobs.sh" is to be run on the HPC to generate job files to optimise the system based upon each of the generated microgrid load profiles.
+- Follow instructions in script "6_make_demand_paper_jobs.sh" to transfer CLOVER load profiles to HPC to generate job files to optimise the system based upon each of the generated microgrid load profiles.
 (Instructions on steps to carry out before running this script are outlined in the header to the script).
-- These are launched using commands in launch_demand_paper_CLOVER_jobs_hpc.sh (which will need to be edited for any new set of jobs, as described in the header to this script)
+- These are launched using commands in 7_launch_demand_paper_CLOVER_jobs_hpc.sh (which will need to be edited for any new set of jobs, as described in the header to this script)
-- Results should be copied back from the hpc into the "CLOVER/Optimisation_Results/" folder
+- Results should be copied back from the hpc into the "CLOVER/Optimisation_Results/" folder (example command: scp hpc:/rds/general/user/spf310/home/CLOVER-hpc/Results/DemandPaper_*/*/*csv .)
-- Results can be analysed using CLOVER_run_info_demand_paper.sh, which will need editing to reflect local paths and choice of scenarios.
-This generates a file "CLOVER_run_info_summarised.csv" in Outputs which is used for the next stage of processing
+- Results can be analysed using 8_CLOVER_run_info_demand_paper.sh, which will need editing to reflect local paths and choice of scenarios.
+This generates a file "CLOVER_run_info.csv" in Outputs which can be manuall adapted to the format in "CLOVER_run_info_summarised.csv", used for the next stage of processing.
-- CLOVER results are then copied back from HPC, analysed, and plots produced using the "Process_CLOVER_Outputs.R" script.
+- CLOVER results are then copied back from HPC, analysed, and plots produced using the "9_Process_CLOVER_Outputs.R" script.